fabigazi/NBAencyclopedia/README.md

 # NBAencyclopedia
 This is the final project CS 5200 - Database Management Systems by group WebbMO’ConnellJGazianoF.
 Created by Maya Webb, John O'Connell, Fabian Gaziano

+## Project File Structure

+* data - csv files used to clean data
+* images - full images of ERD and reverse engineer of DB
+* sql - folder containing all sql files
+  * nba_app_DUMP_final.sql is the master sql file containing all tables, stored procedures, and triggers
+* windows - contain the 7 different windows we implemented
+* data cleaning files - are some methods we used to clean the data sets
+* nba_encyclopedia.py - the main python file for the project containing the main menu and register

 ## Data Sets
 [Kagel](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats)
 * all_star_selections